CapeAnnTechnology/authz-extension-api/README.md

 ![](/screenshots/configure-account.png)

-Also create 2 normal clients and give them a name like "Timesheet App" and "Expenses App".
-In the `data.json` file, search for `timesheet-app-id` and `expense-app-id` and replace these with the Client IDs of your clients.
+Also create a normal client and give them a name like "Timesheet App".
+In the `data` array, search for `timesheet-app-id` and replace these with the Client ID of your client.

 ## Configure the Provisioning Tool

-Update the `.env` file with these settings:
+Update the `process.env` with these settings:

 ```
 AUTH0_DOMAIN=your-domain.auth0.com